catphoria/ScratchIt/index.md

 ## How I am doing...
 4/24/21:
 I'm fine.
 Released the site, and bored!
 Also made a scratch account... but I used to play scratch so I know how to code in it.
 I hope to make some good projects.

+4/27/21:
+I am making a scratch game, and I think it is quite good!
+I am also developing some other stuff.
+Playin games, you know the drill.